electron/electron/docs/api/web-view-tag.md

 * `title` String
 * `explicitSet` Boolean

-Fired when page ttile is set during navigation. `explicitSet` is false when title is synthesised from file url.
+Fired when page title is set during navigation. `explicitSet` is false when title is synthesised from file url.

 ### console-message